telerik/blazor-docs/components/popup/overview.md

 ## Popup Reference and Methods

-To execute Popup methods, obtain reference to the component instance with `@ref`.
+To execute Popup methods, obtain a reference to the component instance with `@ref`.

 | Method  | Description |
 |---------|-------------|